johnwbyrd/llvm-mos/llvm/docs/TableGen/index.rst

 automatic generation of near-miss information for assembler instructions ("did you mean ADDI?").
-Before implementing a new feature in your particular backend, it is worthwhile to ask whether the feature has already been partially or completely implemented in TableGen, before writing any code.
+Before implementing a new feature in your particular backend, it is worthwhile to ask whether the feature has already been partially or completely implemented in TableGen, before you write any new code.

 TableGen has specific export functionality built in for parsing, analyzing, and emitting at least the following types of information:

 - Assembler intrinsics
+- Machine-code instruction formats and actions, in exhaustive detail
+- Assembly language matchers, per assembly language variant
-- Assembly language matchers (per language variant) and assembly language writers per language variant
+- Assembly language writers, per assembly language variant
-- Per-platform calling conventions
+- Calling conventions
 - Instruction selection: fast, DAG, and global
 - Pseudo-instruction lowering
 - Registers, register banks, aliases, and bank priorities
-- Platform subtargets, and the instructions they support
+- Platform subtargets
 - Option parsers
 - Exegesis (instruction benchmarking) information